lindbohansen/FIGARO/README.md

 # FIGARO
-A framework for exposure characterization and gamma dosimetry at the NMBU FIGARO irradiation facility
+A framework for exposure characterization and gamma dosimetry at the NMBU FIGARO irradiation facility.